• Skip to main content

 BDD and the Business Analyst

 This morning (November 22, 2013) I had the opportunity to be involved in a very unique discussion.
 SkillsMatter hosted the Agile Testing & BDD Exchange in London.
-This particular discussion involved people from three different countries, and only one of them was actually in London when the conversation occurred.
+The format of this particular conference was to have a series of sessions that featured two or more presenters teaming up to cover a particular topic.
+Chris Matts …

 Read moreBDD and the Business Analyst